cactuslab/nicetype/README.md

 #### Parameters

-**string**: `String` to transform
+* **string**: `String` to transform

 ### nicetype.formatElement(element, options)

-Applies transformations to an element’s and its childrens’ [text nodes](https://developer.mozilla.org/en-US/docs/Web/API/Node/nodeType).
-If an element has the `exclusionAttribute` or a matching [tagName](https://developer.mozilla.org/en-US/docs/Web/API/Element/tagName) found in the `tagNameExclusions`—that branch’s replacement will stop.
+Applies transformations to an element and its childrens’ [text nodes](https://developer.mozilla.org/en-US/docs/Web/API/Node/nodeType).
+If an element has the `exclusionAttribute` or is of a [tagName](https://developer.mozilla.org/en-US/docs/Web/API/Element/tagName) listed in `tagNameExclusions`—that branch’s replacement will stop.

 #### Parameters